oferwald/transposh/readme.txt

  * German translation by [Jenny Beelens](http://www.professionaltranslation.com)

 == Changelog ==
+= 2011/06/22 - 0.7.5 =
+ * Added support to 5 new indic languages - Bengali, Gujarati, Kannada, Tamil and Telugu, thanks to the support provided by Google translate
+ * Added the option not to override the default locale with Transposh's default language
-= 2011/06/03 - 0.7.4 =
+ * Translation interface improvements, next and prev now save changes, and the dialog will not move on the page = 2011/06/03 - 0.7.4 =
  * Allow default language of Transposh to override the one set in WP_LANG, this allows a Wordpress MU installation in which every site can be managed in a different language
  * Fixed bug with using the only="y" parameter of the tp shortcode which made incorrect detections of source language further in parsing